cadop/dhart/docs/C# Documentation/markdown/4_reading_mesh_from_unity.md

 ![PlaneReference](../assets/walkthroughs/unity/4_mesh_reading/plane_inspector.png)

-*Figure* **4.6**: *Components of the plane shown in the Unity Inspector*
+*Figure* **4.6**: *Components of the Plane shown in the Unity Inspector*

 Minimize Visual Studio then switch back to Unity for a moment.
 Click on the plane we created previously, then look at the at the Inspector on the right sidebar.
-It should look similar to figure 4.6 Here you can view all information about the plane, such as its position, the material it uses, which mesh it's referencing, etc. but you'll notice the inspector is split into several sections: Transform, Meshfilter, Mesh Collider.
+It should look similar to Figure 4.6.
+Here you can view all information about the plane, such as its position, the material it uses, which mesh it's referencing, etc. You'll notice the inspector is split into several sections: Transform, Meshfilter, Mesh Collider.
 Each of these sections are a separate **Component** and the object we see in the scene is just a container for those components called a [**GameObject**](https://docs.unity3d.com/Manual/class-GameObject.html).

 As stated in the Unity Documentation: